1st Arkansas Field Battery

 The 1st Arkansas Field Battery (1861–1865) was a Confederate Army artillery battery during the American Civil War.
-Also known as: the "John D. Adams Artillery," or usually just "Adams Artillery"; Gaines' Battery; McNally's Battery.
+It was also known as the John D. Adams Artillery, Adams Artillery, Gaines' Battery or McNally's Battery.
 The battery made the crossing of the Mississippi River in April 1862 with Major General Earl Van Dorn's Army of the West.
 After being surrendered at the conclusion of the Vicksburg Campaign, the battery was reorganized in the Department of the Trans-Mississippi and served there for the remainder of the war.

 Organization

 The battery was organized as the "John D. Adams Artillery," and mustered into state service in April, 1861.
 It was later re-enlisted for Confederate service, effective December 1, 1861.
 The unit was named in honor of an Arkansas Veteran of the Mexican–American War.
 John D. Adams had served as a private in Colonel Yell's 1st Regiment of Arkansas Mounted Gunmen and suffered a wound at the Battle of Buena Vista.
 Following the war he became a successful merchant, planter and steamboat operation in Little Rock.
 John D. Adams did not serve with the battery that bore his name.
 He did later obtain a commission as a Major in the Quartermaster Department under General Thomas C. Hindman.
 The battery officers were: Captain James J. Gaines; Captain Francis McNally; Lieutenant Frank A. Moore; Lieutenant David W. Hudgens, Second Lieutenant John P. Murphy.
 Unfortunately, there are no known surviving muster rolls of the Adams Artillery.